Nutrition, the other part of well-being

 After a friend pointed me in the right direction I set out to learn as much as I could.
 I learned about the true effects of fats, proteins and carbohydrates, and what their different proportions in my diet may do.
 Incorporating fasting as part of the diet regimen also promised many benefits.
 So, I experimented with intermittent fasting, as well as making up my diet from a progressively changing proportion of fats, proteins and carbohydrates.
 I quickly arrived at a ratio that served me well.
 It is: about 70% + of calories from fat (mostly saturated fats), about 25% from protein (mostly animal meat) and the rest is complex, natural carbohydrates (as opposed to processed, refined and otherwise altered).
 In a mere two months, my blood sugar level went down to an almost normal level.
 The positive trend continued and my metabolic system has changed in ways I could not have imagined before.
 Now, four years later, I’m in better metabolic health than I have ever been.

-It is really quite amazing to contemplate that at age 79 I’m in better health than before, still gaining more flexibility, taking no medication, not relying on any medical intervention, and living my life in good health.
+It is really quite amazing to contemplate that at age 79 (in 2023) I’m in better health than before, still gaining more flexibility, taking no medication, not relying on any medical intervention, and living my life in good health.

 Important resources